bodymoto/vanilla-js-website/README.md

 Notable work:

-1. An interactive navigation bar that drops down as the user scrolls-up.
-Also, a throttle triggers while scrolling to help minimize the amount of events firing in the browser, improving performance.
-2. Custom animations trigger as you scroll.
-The animation fires based on the position of the element relative to the user's screen position.
-This means adding new elements to the site will not break previous events.
+1. An interactive drop down navigation bar.
+2. A 300ms throttle fires while scrolling to minimize nav scroll events.
+3. Custom animations triggered while scrolling based on user screen position against html element's position.
-3. A unique featured veil disappears when a button is clicked, further down the page.
+4. A unique featured veil disappears when a button is clicked, further down the page.
 It vanishes by removing each element one-by-one via JavaScript's async/await.
 I've yet to witness anything like it elsewhere.
-4. DOM element manipulation.
+5. DOM element manipulation.
-5. The site's logo was crafted using HTML/CSS in the browser.
+6. The site's logo was crafted using HTML/CSS in the browser.
 Final edits in GIMP.